calaldees/teachingWorkshops/teacherTraining/_sessions.md

 Sessions
 ========

+* Thursday Evenings: Enriching Pedagogy (EP) or General Pedagogy (GP)
-* EP are optional
+    * EP are optional - GP days are not
-    * Strongly recommend EP's to all up until christmas
+        * Strongly recommend EP's to all up until christmas as these build your academic writing skills for your assignments

 Key Spotlight Questions